chrisant996/clink-flex-prompt/README.md

 flexprompt.settings.right_prompt = "{exit}{duration}{time}"
 ```

 - [ ] _TBD: details about configuring the modules.
-In the meantime, you can search for "MODULE:" in `flexprompt.lua` to find the available options for each module (including colors)._
+In the meantime, you can search for "MODULE:" in `flexprompt_modules.lua` to find the available options for each module (including colors)._

 ## Style
 - `"lean"` shows prompt modules using only colored text.